 The result of this consultation is a harmonised and highly compliant trust accounting system that decouples end of month and disbursements to owners.

 End of financial year and end of month have also been decoupled in Console Cloud.
 EOFY is calculated based on a midnight cut-off, whereas EOM is calculated based on figures as at close of business.
 Accordingly, reporting between the two should be separated, even if the figures reported in each may be similar.

 That’s why if you’re using Console Cloud, you’ll find little differences like these that will make your auditor happy.
 But decoupling EOM, EOFY and disbursements aren’t the only compliance features we’ve built to protect your business against risk.
-If you’d like to learn more, why not book a Console Cloud demo, or register for the Console Cloud Winter Release Webinar.
+If you’d like to learn more, why not book a Console Cloud demo.

 New South Wales